letugade/Courses/README.md

 # Courses
-Resources and Projects I have created or worked on during courses
+Resources and projects I have created or worked on during courses